project-oak/hafnium-verification/minispec-iflow/README.md

 How send/recv works when the target VM's mailbox is available.

 1. The source VM calls `send()` to send a message to the target VM.
 The target VM's mailbox is EMPTY.
-   The send succeeds.
    The source VM's mailbox becomes RECEIVED.
+The send succeeds and the context switches to the primary VM so that it can allow the target VM to process the message. **[How doe it really work?]**
 2. The target VM calls `recv()` to check if received a message.
 The target VM's mailbox becomes READ.
 3. The target VM reads the recv buffer.
 4. The target VM calls `rx_release()` to clear the message.
 The target VM's mailbox becomes EMPTY.